 What’s the difference?

 To differentiate, ask yourself this question: Does your lease require them to be added to your insurance policy for liability reasons, or just for policy updates?

-If they request to be added as an ‘Additional Insured,’ we’ll charge a small rate increase.
+If your HOA requests to be added as an ‘Additional Insured,’ we’ll charge a small rate increase.
 Simply email us ([email protected]) their name, and we’ll send you an updated copy of your policy that you can forward to them.

 5. How to add your significant other

 If you want your policy to cover your significant other who lives with you, that’s easy!
 Note: it comes at a small additional cost.

 To add your significant other: